 Laurance S. Rockefeller Visiting Faculty Fellowships

-The University Center for Human Values invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for the academic year 2017-18.
+The University Center for Human Values at Princeton University invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships.
 Fellows devote an academic year in residence at Princeton to research and writing about topics involving human values in public and private life.
-The program is open to scholars in all disciplines provided their research plans qualify.
+This full-time visiting program is open to scholars in all disciplines provided their research plans qualify.
 In recent years fellows have been drawn from fields including philosophy, political theory, literature, history, classics, economics and law, but this list is not meant to be exhaustive.

 Fellows are expected to reside in or around Princeton and to be active contributors to the intellectual life of the Center.
 This includes participating in a weekly seminar attended by fellows and Center faculty to discuss work in progress and in various other seminars, colloquia and lectures sponsored by the Center.
 Fellows enjoy access to Firestone Library and to a wide range of activities throughout the University.

-The fellowship period extends from September 1 to July 1.
+The fellowship period is anticipated to begin on September 1 and run for the academic year.
 Fellows normally receive stipends of up to one-half their academic-year salaries (subject to a minimum and maximum set each fall).
 Ordinarily their home institutions provide a portion of their salaries in addition to all benefits, although this is not a requirement for appointment.
 Stipends for independent scholars will not exceed the maximum for fellows holding appointments elsewhere.

 The main considerations in the evaluation of applications are the following:

 The significance of the proposed research and its relevance to the purposes of the University Center for Human Values (see http://uchv.princeton.edu/ for more information);